HelloElwin/UnnamedGame/README.md

 ### Inner World

 When the player enters a World Converter from the external world, the player will arrive in the inner world, and vice versa.
-The properties of some features (e.g., player, bars, property grounds) may convert upon player's arrival.
+The properties of some features (e.g., player, elfins, property grounds) may convert upon player's arrival.

 ### Portal